argilla-io/biome-text/docs/docs/documentation/basics.md

 | Phil the Alien is one of those quirky films where the humour is based around the oddness of ...     | negative      |
 | ... | positive      |

-Data sources can also be created from [YAML configuration files](../api/biome/text/data/datasource.md#from-yaml), which might be handy for automating training and evaluation pipelines.

-Columns in data sources are intimately related to what the pipeline expects as input and output features.
+Columns in data sets are intimately related to what the pipeline expects as input and output features.
 In our example, we are defining a text classification model which expects a ``text`` and a ``label`` column.
-In cases where users don't have the option to align the columns of the data with the features of the model, the ``DataSource`` class provides a `mapping` parameter.
+In cases where users don't have the option to align the columns of the data with the features of the model, the ``Dataset`` class provides a `rename_column_()` and a `map()` method.
 Imagine our data set looked like this:

 | title     | review        | label         |
 |-----------| ------------- |:-------------:|